Python-SIP/sip/doc/introduction.rst

 SIP also includes some additional command line tools.

+:program:`sip-distinfo`
+    This creates and populates a :file:`.dist-info` directory of an installation or a wheel.
+It is provided for build systems that extend the SIP build system and need to create the :file:`.dist-info` directory from an external tool such as :program:`make`.

 :program:`sip-module`
     This builds and installs the :mod:`sip` module for one or more package projects.
 It will optionally create an sdist for the module that can be